Maikel Garcia Player Props: Royals vs. Reds

 Maikel Garcia At The Plate

-- Garcia is batting .254 with eight doubles, a home run and 12 walks.
+- Garcia has eight doubles, a home run and 12 walks while hitting .254.

-- Garcia has picked up a hit in 57.6% of his 33 games this year, with more than one hit in 24.2% of those games.
+- Garcia has picked up a hit in 20 of 34 games this year, with multiple hits eight times.

-- He has gone deep in one of 33 games, and in 0.8% of his plate appearances.

-- Garcia has driven in a run in 12 games this season (36.4%), including one multiple-RBI game.
+- In 12 games this season, Garcia has picked up an RBI, with more than one RBI once.

-- He has scored a run in 11 of 33 games so far this year.
+- He has scored a run in 11 of 34 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.